jhuus/BriteKit/command-api-reference.md

 rpt_epochs(cfg_path: Optional[str] = '', input_path: str = '', annotations_path: str = '', output_path: str = '')
 ```
 Given a checkpoint directory and a test, run every checkpoint against the test
-and measure the macro-averaged ROC and AP scores, and then plot them.
+and measure the micro-averaged PR-AUC and ROC-AUC scores, and then plot them.
 This is useful to determine the number of training epochs needed.

 Args:
 - cfg_path (str, optional): Path to YAML file defining config overrides.
 - input_path (str): Required checkpoint directory generated by training.
 - annotations_path (str): Required path to CSV file containing ground truth annotations.
-- output_path (str): Required directory where the graph image will be saved.
+- output_path (str): Required directory where the graph image and CSV will be saved.

 ### rpt_iou
 **Function**